News | Oct. 4, 2024 | Katharina Frohne

 Jochen Krebühl (Managing Director of the Rhineland-Palatinate Nature and Environment Foundation)

-“We are delighted that the funding from NFDI4Biodiversity has made it possible to automatically forward the SpeciesFinder data to GBIF and that this data is now available to scientists all over the world,” says Jochen Krebühl, Managing Director of the SNU.
+“We are delighted that the funding from NFDI4Biodiversity has made it possible to automatically forward the ArtenFinder data to GBIF and that this data is now available to scientists all over the world,” says Jochen Krebühl, Managing Director of the SNU.

 Software installation with great effect

-Furthermore, the implementation of the automated data flow included necessary transformations at database level (through views) as well as the creation and filling of a metadata table on the SpeciesFinder database side.
+Furthermore, the implementation of the automated data flow included necessary transformations at database level (through views) as well as the creation and filling of a metadata table on the ArtenFinder database side.
 In order to ensure regular updating of the data, a weekly update of the XML archives generated by BioCASe was also set up using corresponding cron jobs.
 The data is published under a CC-BY license in order to make clear the desire for attribution of the ArtenFinder portal when using the dataset.

 NFDI4Biodiversity provided funding